centralstatz/readmit/README.md

 [![R-CMD-check](https://github.com/centralstatz/readmit/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/centralstatz/readmit/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of readmit is to provide tools to make navigating, managing, and analyzing hospital readmissions easier and more transparent.
+The goal of `readmit` is to make components of navigating, managing, and analyzing hospital readmissions easier and more transparent.
+Ultimately, keeping patients out of the hospital.

 ## Installation